 WHAT TO SEE IN CAMARA DE LOBOS?
 HOW TO GET TO CAMARA DE LOBOS FROM FUNCHAL?
 IS CAMARA DE LOBOS WORTH VISITING?

-In Câmara de Lobos you will see a beautiful traditional village by the sea with colourful fishing boats, cobbled streets, seaside promenade, a beach and a lot more which we invite you to discover in this post.
+In Câmara de Lobos you will see a beautiful traditional village by the sea with colorful fishing boats, cobbled streets, seaside promenade, a beach and a lot more which we invite you to discover in this post.

 Câmara de Lobos is one of the main destinations in Madeira due to its charm.
 It was built around a long natural harbor created by the black basalt rock which contrasts with the turquoise waters.
 It’s a beautiful and very picturesque place.